hasannoureddine351/911-SQL/project/DESIGN.md

-#Database Design Document
+# Database Design Document

-###Purpose
+## Purpose
-The purpose of this database is to store information related to emergency calls.
-It captures details such as location coordinates, description, reason for the call, timestamp, and additional contextual information.
+The database aims to store emergency call information, encompassing location coordinates, description, call reasons, timestamp, and additional context.

-###Scope
+## Scope
-The scope of the database includes:
+The database covers:

--Storing emergency call information.
+- Storing emergency call information.
--Analyzing call reasons and patterns.
+- Analyzing call reasons and patterns.
--Providing a historical record of calls.
+- Providing a historical record of calls.
--Supporting geographical analysis of call data.
+- Supporting geographical analysis of call data.

-###Entities
+## Entities

-####Calls Table
+### Calls Table
--id (Primary Key): Unique identifier for each call.
+- `id` (Primary Key): Unique identifier for each call.
--lat: Latitude of the call location.
+- `lat`: Latitude of the call location.
--lng: Longitude of the call location.
+- `lng`: Longitude of the call location.
--desc: Description of the call.
+- `desc`: Description of the call.
--zip: ZIP code of the call location.
+- `zip`: ZIP code of the call location.
--title: Title of the call.
+- `title`: Title of the call.
--reason: Reason for the call.
+- `reason`: Reason for the call.
--timestamp: Timestamp of the call.
+- `timestamp`: Timestamp of the call.
--twp: Township associated with the call.
+- `twp`: Township associated with the call.
--addr: Address of the call location.
+- `addr`: Address of the call location.

-####Logs Table
+### Logs Table
--call_id (Foreign Key): References the "id" column in the "calls" table.
+- `call_id` (Foreign Key): Refers to the "id" column in the "calls" table.
--action: Describes the action performed (e.g."inserted").
+- `action`: Describes the action performed (e.g., "inserted").
--The "Logs" table has a foreign key relationship with-the "Calls" table, linking each log entry to a specific call.
+- The "Logs" table maintains a foreign key relationship with the "Calls" table, linking each log entry to a specific call.

-###Optimizations
+## Optimizations
--Indexes: Create indexes on columns frequently used in search conditions (reason, twp, etc.) to improve query performance.
+- Indexes: Create indexes on columns used in search conditions (e.g., reason, twp) to enhance query performance.

--Materialized Views: Consider creating materialized views for frequently queried data, especially aggregations.
+- Materialized Views: Consider creating materialized views, particularly for frequently queried data and aggregations.

-Queries
+## Queries
-Retrieve all calls with their details:
+Retrieve all calls with their details.